 Soils at these project sites can vary from clay to sandy soil to rock, or any combination thereof.
 Vibrations induced by the aforementioned construction activities can result in different types of damage, depending on the type of soil at the site.
 Additionally, vibrations can result in densification of the surrounding soil, leading to unintended settlement and movement.
 This settlement can be devastating to adjacent structures, particularly those constructed of more brittle materials.

-Often, construction crews will rely on the frequent surveying of any nearby properties and the project site to help ensure that there is no settlement or movement.
+Often, construction crews will rely on the frequent surveying of any nearby properties and the project site to ensure that issues such as settlement, deformation or cracking are detected so that control measures can be put in place.
 However, the mobilization of surveying crews and use of Total Stations can be costly, time consuming, and affected by weather conditions such as high humidity.

-With recent advances in the Industrial Internet of Things (IIOT), construction project managers can take advantage of wireless remote monitoring technology to monitor movement at project sites with minimal cost and without outside contractors installing the equipment.
+Thanks to recent advances in the Industrial Internet of Things (IIOT), construction project managers can take advantage of wireless remote monitoring technology to monitor movement at project sites with minimal cost and without outside contractors installing the equipment.
 Sensors can monitor for rotational stability (and implicitly structural stability) of the external building walls, as well as the walls of the adjacent structures.
-Advances in battery life allow for discreet yet robust sensors and communications systems to be installed on-site within just a few hours and can be operated via solar power without the need for electrical mains.
+Highly compact sensors and communications systems can be installed in just a few hours.
+Sensors are battery powered and can be left in place for many years; power supply for the comms equipment can be from solar panel or fixed electrical supply - providing a high degree of flexibility with minimal maintenance.
 With no cables required for comms or power supply the system is tough enough to withstand most construction site conditions.

 Since the sensors are part of a mesh network and are tied to live software, alerts can be sent via SMS and email to provide near immediate feedback at any time, should there be any issues with site movement.
 Additional sensors can be tied into the system and can provide wireless logging of parameters such as strain in temporary props or groundwater level in boreholes.
 This instrumented alerting system is a much faster, more accurate, and cost-effective process than periodic surveying of the site.